About

 There was no living source I could turn to, or guide book to answer my most pressing questions.
 And I had often wished there was.

 Life and people never made much sense to me, although the natural world did.
-I could never figure out why people were so conflicted in life.
-It is so beautiful to look at, easy to appreciate and yet held down by this destructive weight.
+I could never figure out why people were so conflicted towards life.
+It is beautiful to look at, easy to appreciate and yet held down by this destructive weight I could never grapple with.

 I didn’t understand why possibilities fell so short and that potential was just that.

-There was a vital element missing to the puzzle I was piecing together, a piece that was right under my nose but entirely invisible and unrealised.
+There was a vital element missing to the puzzle I was piecing together, a piece that was right under my nose but entirely invisible and dormant to my idea of reality.

 I assumed people were their potential realised, taken for face value, not understanding that like me, they were just as perplexed by an incomplete mystery.
-One of trying to fit in, stand out, be seen.
-In other words, be loved in the only way they knew how.
-If no-one tells us how important it is to be in communion with this missing piece, we outwardly struggle against a destructive weight, consuming us wilfully.
+One of trying to fit in, stand out, be seen… in other words, be loved in the only way they knew how.
+If no-one tells us how important it is to be in communion with this missing piece, we outwardly struggle against this ruinous weight, consuming us wilfully.

 What I did notice.
-People trying to bend the rules or make up their own rules to fit in with their world, but I knew from my school days life doesn’t work that way.
-(I used to wonder who was going to keep an eye on the boys and girls who run amuck once our school days were over).
+People trying to bend the rules or make up their own rules to fit in with their world views, but I knew from my school days life doesn’t work that way.
+(I used to wonder who was going to keep an eye on the boys and girls who ran amuck once our school days were over).
 How naive I was.

 The idea of lawlessness used to frighten me, but in those days most things frightened me.
-I knew I was bold and fearless in many ways, however my shyness dominated my vulnerability, but certainly not my sense of governing.
+I knew I was bold and fearless in many ways, but my shyness dominated my unchartered feelings of vulnerability.

 I had instinctively understood the quiet powerful presence of natures laws that spoke to me.